People are always asking...

 Q. Will I get paid?

 A. No, this is strictly a volunteer service.
 In fact, it will cost you money to be a member.
+Members who achieve annual volunteers hours meeting government requirments may be eligible for a tax deduction.

 Q. How much does it cost?